 Benefits To Juicing

-I can go on and on about all the benefits of juicing but to sum its all up, drinking fresh raw juices is the easiest, fastest and most economical way of putting a healthy amounts of a wide range nutrients into our bodies.
+I can go on and on about all the benefits of juicing but to sum its all up, drinking fresh raw juices is the easiest, fastest, and most economical way of putting a healthy amount of a wide range of nutrients into our bodies.

 Fresh vegetable juices, supply you with a huge amount of nutrients that your body needs.
-The nutrients from juicing are more easily and readily absorbed into your blood stream, and feeds all the cells in your body.
-This helps every single organ perform at their best.
+The nutrients from juicing are more easily and readily absorbed into your bloodstream, and feed all the cells in your body.
+This helps every single organ perform at its best.

-People often report that when they started to include more juiced into their diet, their body began to undergo a transformation.
+People often report that when they started to include more juiced in their diet, their bodies began to undergo a transformation.
 I sure felt this.
 Here are just a few examples of what many people experience when juicing.

 - Mental clarity

 - Better sleep